Anilon-Devs/HFG/README.md

 ## Description

-HFG is a [brief description of your project].
-This project aims to [explain the purpose and goals of the project].
+Wajib is a crowdfunding platform designed to support local organizations that provide legal assistance to activists.
+The platform aims to facilitate fundraising efforts while also offering a one-tap SOS feature for users in need of immediate legal support.

 ## Features